Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Where Agreement Splits: Subspace Geometry

 In contrast, \textsc{SyPr} remains nearly orthogonal to both \textsc{SyA} and \textsc{GA} across all layers (cosine $< 0.2$), suggesting that sycophantic praise is encoded along a different axis than factual agreement.

-We find that the cross-dataset geometry closely matches the structure observed when analyzing individual datasets—for example, the \textsc{simple math} results shown in Appendix~\ref{app:geometry-datasets}.
-Moreover, we replicate this representational pattern across multiple model families and scales in Appendix~\ref{app:principal-angles}, including GPT-OSS-20B, LLaMA-3.1-8B, LLaMA-3.3-70B, and Qwen3-4B \citep{openai2025gptoss120bgptoss20bmodel, grattafiori2024llama3herdmodels, yang2025qwen3technicalreport}.
+We find that the cross-dataset geometry closely matches the structure in individual datasets (Appendix~\ref{app:geometry-datasets}).
+Moreover, we replicate this pattern across model families and scales in Appendix~\ref{app:principal-angles}, including GPT-OSS-20B, LLaMA-3.1-8B, LLaMA-3.3-70B, and Qwen3-4B \citep{openai2025gptoss120bgptoss20bmodel, grattafiori2024llama3herdmodels, yang2025qwen3technicalreport}.